 Whether you’re wondering how to trim a handlebar moustache or simply looking for a few tips on how to keep things looking their best, the same care needs to be applied to all styles.

 - Find a place to trim your moustache that has good lighting and have a bowl of water, a towel and your trimming equipment with you.

 - Wash your moustache with a little shampoo and warm water.

 - Comb your moustache using a small fine tooth comb to detangle any knots that could prevent you from getting a smooth cut.

-- Trim your moustache along the line closest to your lip with a small pair of moustache trimming scissors.
+- Trim your long moustache along the line closest to your lip with a small pair of moustache trimming scissors.
 Follow the line of your lip so you don’t create any jagged, uneven edges.
 The hairs should just reach the top of your lip and not be overhanging.